 The mixture between PPC and media buying comes from buying ad space on a website, but only on those pages that have content related to your ad.

 Nowadays, a display network will help you narrow down the websites you want to appear on by selecting certain categories of websites and by introducing keywords in your campaigns.

 How Contextual targeting works

-In a contextual targeting approach, on the display network, your ad is eligible to show on a webpage if your adverts match the meaning and the language of the page.
+In a contextual targeting approach, on the display network, your ad is eligible to show on a web page if your adverts match the page’s meaning and language.
 That’s because your ad can show to a user when your targeted language matches the language in which they use Google products or visit sites and apps.
 Google doesn’t translate ads or keywords.